Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Methodology

-} where $\mathcal{L}_{KD_{x , y}}, x,y \in \{C,L\}$ is the KD loss, $x$ defines the supervision modality, and $y$ the supervised one.
+} where we omitted the arguments ($\mathbf{\hat{Y}}_{x,k-1}, \mathbf{\hat{Y}}_{y,k}$) for clarity and $\mathcal{L}_{KD_{x , y}}, x,y \in \{C,L\}$ is the KD loss, $x$ defines the supervision modality, and $y$ the supervised one.
 The compounded loss names are defined according to the modality used for supervision.
 A general schematization of the losses can be found in Figure \ref{fig:pipeline}.
 Effectively, with our knowledge distillation strategy, we can propagate the knowledge of old classes to the new model while bridging the gap between the two modalities.
 Notice that the first loss ($\mathcal{L}_{KD,same}$) just propagates the old knowledge inside each of the two modalities independently, while the second and third losses also from one modality to the other, while the last one performs a cross-supervision between them.
-As it will be evident from the results presented in Sec. \ref{sec:results}, no single strategy is always the best for all classes.
-Nevertheless, $\mathcal{L}_{KD,same}$ and $\mathcal{L}_{KD,pcd}$ are the ones that \sm{averagely obtain the best results} for LiDAR and color branches, respectively.\\
+As it will be evident from the results in Sec.~\ref{sec:results}, no single strategy is always the best for all classes.
+Nevertheless, $\mathcal{L}_{KD,same}$ and $\mathcal{L}_{KD,pcd}$ are the ones that {averagely obtain the best results} for LiDAR and color branches, respectively.

 \textbf{Knowledge Inpainting.} In addition to Knowledge Distillation, we exploit inpainting masks to produce reliable knowledge retention in a continual learning setting.
-For this purpose, we leverage our parallel-branch architecture to have access to the predictions of both modalities $\mathbf{\hat{Y}}_{C,k-1}$ and $\mathbf{\hat{Y}}_{L,k-1}$, and use both of them to estimate a more consistent multimodal prediction by averaging:

-After computing the probability average we compute the $\argmax$ along the class dimension for each pixel location, effectively obtaining a tensor with the same shape as the labels $\mathbf{Y}$ \sm{(called pseudo-labels)}.
-With these pseudo-labels, we inpaint the ground truth of step $k$ by overriding the labels of \textit{unknown} class \sm{(i.e., the missing label information in the current step).} An example of the inpainting process is reported in Figure \ref{fig:inpaint}.
+For this purpose, we leverage our parallel-branch architecture to have access to the predictions of both modalities $\mathbf{\hat{Y}}_{C,k-1}$ and $\mathbf{\hat{Y}}_{L,k-1}$, and use both of them to estimate a more consistent multimodal prediction by averaging: $\mathbf{\hat{Y}}_{k-1} = \frac{1}{2}(\mathbf{\hat{Y}}_{C,k-1}+\mathbf{\hat{Y}}_{L,k-1})$.
+After computing the probability average we compute the $\text{argmax}(\cdot)$ along the class dimension for each pixel location, effectively obtaining a tensor with the same shape as the labels $\mathbf{Y}$ {(referenced as pseudo-labels)}.
+With these pseudo-labels, we inpaint the ground truth of step $k$ by overriding the labels of \textit{unknown} class {(\textit{i.e.}, the missing label information in the current step).} An example of this process is reported in Figure \ref{fig:inpaint}.

-\section{Implementation Details}
+\subsection{Implementation Details}